Recession can be limited to one tooth or many and have symptoms including:

 One of the most noticeable signs of periodontal disease, or gum disease, is gum recession.
 Receding gums is the movement of the gum line exposing more of your tooth closer to the root.
 Receding gums may be noticeable on one tooth or many of them.
 Symptoms also vary greatly; some patients experience nothing while others can experience root sensitivity, inflammation of the tissues, root exposure or cavities.

 It is important to seek treatment for receding gums.
-Gum tissue is the primary barrier between bacteria and your tooth and root system.
-Without an adequate barrier bacteria can worsen gum disease, bone and gum deterioration and eventually lead to tooth loss.
+Gum tissue is the primary barrier between bacteria, your teeth and the root system.
+Without an adequate barrier, bacteria can worsen gum disease, bone and gum deterioration and eventually lead to tooth loss.

 Gum grafting may also be done for cosmetic benefits.
 For patients who feel their gum line is too low or not high enough, gum grafting can fix your aesthetic concerns.
 Reducing the amount of tooth shown will also promote better oral health.

-There are three kinds of gum grafting procedures: connective-tissue grafts, free gingival grafts and pedicle grafts.
+There are three types of gum grafting procedures: connective-tissue grafts, free gingival grafts and pedicle grafts.
 Dr. TJ Miller II will use the method that best fits your needs.

 A connective-tissue graft is the most common procedure.
 It is used to treat receding gums on one or more teeth.
-During the procedure, Dr. TJ Miller II removes tissue from under a flap he cuts in the roof of your mouth.
+During the procedure, Dr. TJ Miller II makes an incision in the roof, creating a flap to remove tissue.
 The removed tissue is stitched to the gum tissue surrounding the exposed root, creating a higher gum line.

-A free gingival graft is similar to the process of a connective-tissue graft, except tissue is taken directly from the roof of your mouth instead of from under a flap that Dr. TJ Miller II opens, then closes.
+A free gingival graft is similar to the process of a connective-tissue graft, except tissue is taken directly from the roof of your mouth instead of from under a flap.
 This method is used in patients with thin gums.